ecmwf/climetlab/docs/source/index.rst

 .. image:: logo.png
    :align: center

-**CliMetLab** is a Python package aiming a simplyfying access to climate and meteorological datasets, allowing users to focus on science instead of technical issues such as data access and data formats.
-It is mostly intended to be used in Jupyter_ notebooks, and be interoperable with all popular data analystic packages, such as Numpy_, Pandas_, Xarray_, SciPy_, Matplotlib_, etc. and well as machine learning frameworks, such as Tensorflow_, Keras_ or PyTorch_.
+**CliMetLab** is a Python package aiming at simplifying access to climate and meteorological datasets, allowing users to focus on science instead of technical issues such as data access and data formats.
+It is mostly intended to be used in Jupyter notebooks, and be interoperable with all popular data analytic packages, such as Numpy_, Pandas_, Xarray_, SciPy_, Matplotlib_, etc. and well as machine learning frameworks, such as Tensorflow_, Keras_ or PyTorch_.